Physical-Science-Academy/NCPDocs/command.md

 # Command
 Overall, NCP has the following commands.
+**Arguments in [ ] are considered optional.**
-- `/ncp` get the version info
+- `/ncp` Shows the available commands and their arguments.

-- `/ncp version` get the version info
+- `/ncp version` Shows the version info of the plugin.

-- `/ncp reload` reload the config currently
+- `/ncp reload` Reloads the current config file.

-- `/ncp debug` toggle the debug mode
+- `/ncp debug` Toggles the Debug mode.

-- `/ncp ban` ban a player
+- `/ncp ban (playername) (days) [hours] [minutes]` Bans a player by his name

-- `/ncp unban` unban a player
+- `/ncp unban (playername)` Unbans a player by his name

-- `/ncp kick` kick a player
+- `/ncp kick` Kicks an online player

-- `/ncp toggle` Switch detection

-- `/ncp permission` manage permissions.
+- `/ncp toggle (checkTypeName)` Enables/Disables a given Check

+- `/ncp permission (create/remove) (checkTypeName) (permissionName)` Creates or removes a permission that allows bypassing the provided check.

 ### root command
-When you enter the main command `/ncp` in the server, the plug-in will output all commands owned by the current NCP.
+When you enter the main command `/ncp` in the console, the plugin will output all commands owned by the current NCP.
 Of course, if there is a command that is not explained by NCP, it may be because you have installed an extension or an additional command added by a component.

 ### version command
 execute `/ncp version`

-This command is used to query the current NCP version information.
+This command is used to output the current NCP version information.

 ### reload command
 excute `/ncp reload`